 Even after one year, there's almost certainly going to be a highlight reel's worth of contributions an employee has made to your organization.
 Don't miss out on an opportunity to celebrate and recognize your team.

 Be specific about it — don't just say, "Ahmed has grown a lot since he started this year, and we're lucky to have him."

 If he did grow a lot, that's truly great!
-Highlight the specific areas of growth, and why that growth was so important.
+Highlight the specific areas of growth and why that growth was so important.
 Give everyone a chance to see where he's developed his skills, and why that matters.

 Not only is it more meaningful for him to receive specific praise, there's a good chance it will be useful for his colleagues to learn about his expanded skill set.
 They might require those skills in an upcoming project, but if they don't know he has them, they'll probably never ask.

-Highlight the reasons you're so glad.
+Highlight the reasons your team is glad.